slorquet/elffile2/docs/source/rationale.rst

-Your author also posits that the python extention necessary to interface with any libelf impementation, (much less one which can work with multiple installations), is more work to create and maintain than a pure python library which simply reads elf format itself.
+Your author also posits that the python extention necessary to interface with any libelf impementation, (much less one which can work with multiple installations), is more work to create and maintain than a pure python library which reads elf format itself.
 That's the gamble he's making by writing this library.